KnowPulse-KnowledgeBase/grant-and-budget-writing/_episodes/Writing and Budgeting Resources.md

 keypoints:
 - "Writing grants will help you get better at writing grants"
 - "Get comfortable telling your research story"
 - "There are people around who can help.
-Be OK asking for help or examples!
+Find them!"
 ---

 ## Here are some resources and articles that I've found helpful in preparing this tutorial: